mesmerizedchild/mch-carousel/README.md

 * Up to 3 lines of caption for each image, that may be styled independently
 * Themes and styles included, useful as a starting point for your customisations
 * Custom jQuery events are emitted for significant visual events
-* Support for both left-to-right and right-to-left page flows
+* Support for both left-to-right and right-to-left carousel flows
 * Most options may be changed dynamically, after the carousel has loaded
 * [Simple] API for programmatic control of the carousel